neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 [Mountainsort](https://github.com/flatironinstitute/mountainsort5)) and compare the outputs in [SpikeInterface](https://github.com/SpikeInterface/spikeinterface).
 We will also:
 * Discuss the inner workings of a sorter in detail
-* Cover unit matching [UnitMatch](https://github.com/EnnyvanBeest/UnitMatch) for tracking putative neurons over multiple sessions
+* Cover unit matching with [UnitMatch](https://github.com/EnnyvanBeest/UnitMatch) for tracking putative neurons over multiple sessions

 **Assessing Sorting Quality**